quangnd159/dangquang.xyz/content/m/ielts.md

 - **My performance**: OK (missed one answer in Part 2 and had to guess based on what I thought I hadn’t heard) and 2 other answers I’m not 100% certain.
 - **Predicted score**: 8.0-8.5 (if I'm lucky)

+#### WHAT I DID

+So the only concern I have with this skill is I may lose concentration during the test, and this did happen.
+However, since I understood everything, I could anticipate when the answer for the next question was coming up.

+Only one wrinkle: sometimes you know the next segment, i.e. one that contains the next answer, is starting, but the answer is mentioned so early on and you may miss it.
+In other words, two adjacent answers are placed too close to one another.
+Beware of this problem.

+My advice for test takers?
+Doing practice tests is good, but most of the time you should work on improving your listening comprehension, i.e. your ability to understand spoken English.
+Listen to what you enjoy: vlogs, educational videos on YouTube, comedy sketches, documentaries (trust me, many of these are so good), movies, you name it.

 ### Reading

 I think I nailed this one.
 Not very hard.
 No matching headings.
 The highlighting function is definitely helpful.
 For reading, it's important that we know which question types follow the same order as the information in the text.
 That helps a lot.
 Probably one of the reasons why I could complete the test 13 minutes early.